Does Medicare Cover Patient Lifts ?

 - you have your Medicare-enrolled doctor sign a prescription certifying that the equipment is a “medically necessary”

-- you purchase or to rent the DME through a Medicare-enrolled supplier
+- you purchase, or rent, the DME through a Medicare-enrolled supplier

 How does Original Medicare define “living at home” ?